Please select a case study for more information.

-After the go-live, the calls became more focused on ongoing savings to ensure that CPF continued to benefit from advances and assistance that Unity could give.
+After the go-live, the calls became more focused on ongoing savings to ensure that the client continued to benefit from advances and assistance that Unity could give.

-The project and development team worked closely with the CPF development team via the respective project managers.
+The project and development team worked closely with the client's development team via the respective project managers.

-The onus was on CPF to details their current processes and the makeup of their daily mailings.
+The onus was on the client to detail their current processes and the makeup of their daily mailings.
 This information was passed back to Unity in the form of a specification, allowing advice to be given on the changes required to the then current documents.